My journey will end the way it began, with a poop story.

-About the time I am potty trained, my brother arrives and once again I become obsessed with poop.
+About the time I was potty trained, my brother arrived.
+Once again I become obsessed with poop.
 And with color.

-Making the connection between eating carrots and orange poo, I proceed to eat my Romper Room liquid crayons and shit paisley.
+I made the connection between what goes in also goes out.
+So, I ate my Romper Room liquid crayons and shit paisley.

-My mother is horrified.
-A state she will maintain about me until her death in 1985.
+This horrified my mother.
+A state she would maintain about me until her death in 1985.

-It would take me 40 years to fully realize what it was she was saying.
+It would take me 40 years to realize what it was she was saying.

 I had come to live with them to get my shit together.
 My mom pushed me into nursing.
 It was practical.
 I wanted to go to art school.
 Not so practical.
 My mom won.
 She always did.

 But it was my step dad who said the indelible words, “You are missing your calling.”
 He was right.

 Within 2 years of graduation I quit nursing.
-And then my mom was diagnosed with lung cancer.
-A few weeks before her death, she asked me what I really wanted to do with my life.
+And then my mom developed lung cancer.
+A few weeks before her death, she asked me what I wanted to do with my life.
 I told her, “I want to be an artist.”